With hurricane season from June 1 to November 30 every year, here’s what you need to know about car insurance and these often damaging storms.

 Buy coverage before storm warnings go into effect

-The National Hurricane Center, or NHC, says a hurricane or tropical storm warning is issued when weather conditions are anticipated in an area within 36 hours.
-A storm watch is issued when hurricane- or tropical-storm-force winds are possible within 48 hours.
+The National Hurricane Center, or NHC, issues a hurricane or tropical storm warning when weather conditions are anticipated in an area within 36 hours.
+A storm watch is issued when hurricane—or tropical storm-force winds are possible within 48 hours.

 This NHC information is significant because you need to buy comprehensive and collision coverage before a tropical storm watch/warning goes into effect.
 Otherwise, you may be out of luck – insurers can place restrictions on policy changes during a storm.